 - intermittent feelings of euphoria

 - increased urination

-There are ketone pee test strips that you can buy, but they tend to be inaccurate and only measure excess ketones in the urine (as opposed to where it actually matters — the blood).
+There are ketone test strips that you pee on, but they are inaccurate and only measure excess ketones in the urine.

 Water and electrolytes are not optional

-If just starting out, you may experience the Keto flu for the first few days to a week.
-Stay hydrated with water, replenish your electrolytes and try to push through it — you’re likely detoxing from the sugar withdrawal.
+If you are just starting out, you may experience the Keto flu for the first few days.

 Sodium is the main electrolyte that you'll be managing, and doing so can make all the difference in how you feel.
 It is recommended that you consume 5,000 to 7,000 mg per day.